fpiagent/dmachine/README.md

-# dmachine
+# DMachine
-DMachine is a standalone component to test several distributed caching or no sql technologies.
+DMachine (Distribution Machine / The Machine) is a standalone component to test several distributed caching or no sql technologies.

 ##Overview
 This is POC to test in an easy and configurable way several Distributed Caching tools.